scqubits/scqubits-doc/docs/source/installation.rst

 Installing via conda
 ====================

-For Python 3.7, 3.8, 3.9, and 3.10, scqubits can be installed via conda by executing
+scqubits can be installed via conda by executing

 .. code-block:: bash